 To host meetings, events and trips and develops strong partnerships with allied groups or events.

-To develop as a non-profit incorporated entity that can obtain insurance and secure a club location for club activities.
+To develop as a non-profit incorporated entity that can obtain funding, insurance and eventually secure a club location for club activities.

 Note that meetings are not held from June to August as events and field trips are scheduled then so check the Events Calendar for accurate meeting and upcoming events planned over the year.
 In the winter months, classes are held for members to learn lapidary skills such as wire-wrapping or stone carving.